-A wake will be held starting on Tuesday, June 25, 2019 at 4:00 and will continue thru Wednesday June 26,2019 at the Yorkton Friendship Centre.
+A wake was held starting on Tuesday, June 25, 2019 at 4:00 and continued thru Wednesday June 26,2019 at the Yorkton Friendship Centre.

-A funeral service will be held on Thursday, June 27, 2019 starting at 1:00 pm also from the Yorkton Friendship Centre.
+A funeral service was held on Thursday, June 27, 2019 starting at 1:00 pm also from the Yorkton Friendship Centre.

 Interment will follow at the Yorkton City Cemetery.